 On behalf of Noble World Foundation (NWF), Shiv R. Jhawar, founder of NWF and the author of the book, Building a Noble World, sent an open letter proposing the UN Security Council reform to the UN Secretary-General, Ban Ki-Moon on October 24th, 2010, the United Nations Day, which marked the 65th anniversary of the UN.
-The proposed UN reform is excerpted from the NWF’s forthcoming publication entitled Radical Crisis, Radical Reform, which is dedicated to the UN.

 In the reform proposal addressed to the UN Secretary General, Shiv R. Jhawar recommends, “that the UN Charter be amended to provide for the membership of regional unions, beginning with the EU.
 Regional unions with the appropriate qualifications should be eligible for permanent seats in the UN Security Council.
 By adding permanent seats for regional unions, the UN can dilute the veto power, without downgrading the P5.”